Over time, other descendants of World War II vets have

 the Honolulu CL-48, was a Brooklyn-class light cruiser, named for the shipyard

-where they were both built.
+where both were built.
 Her site was the inspiration for mine.

 Dad's War: Finding And Telling Your Father's World War II Story

-Wesley Johnston's websites likewise contain a staggering amount of resources and links.
+Wesley Johnston has likewise amassed a staggering number of resources and links.
 He not only

 tells his dad's WWII story, but gives tips on how others can do the same.
 He also raises the looming